hoonywise/hoonytools/README.txt

 ▶️ TO RUN
 ----------------------------------------
 - Double-click: `HoonyTools.pyw`

+OR

+- Double-click: `HoonyTools.exe`

 (No terminal window will appear)

-OR

-- python HoonyTools.pyw

 ----------------------------------------
 📦 TOOLS INCLUDED
 ----------------------------------------
 - Excel/CSV Loader (index-aware if PIDM/TERM/STUDENT_ID exist)
-- Tray + Taskbar icon branding
+- SQL View Loader
+- Table Cleanup

 All logs are visible in the GUI log window.